Gymnothorax shaoi

-The Shao's moray (Gymnothorax shaoi) is an eel in the family Muraenidae (moray eels).
+Gymnothorax shaoi, or Shao's moray eel, is an eel in the family Muraenidae (moray eels).
 It is a marine, temperate-water eel known from Taiwan, in the northwest Pacific Ocean.
 Males are known to reach a maximum total length of 60.8 cm.

 The species epithet and common name were provided by the authors in honour of Kwang-Tsao Shao, whom they credited for supportive contributions both to the fish database in Taiwan and to their own eel-related studies.